anners/security_monkey/docs/installation/03-install-sm.md

 Modify `env-config/config.py`:
 - `FQDN`: Add the IP or DNS entry of your instance.
 - `SQLALCHEMY_DATABASE_URI`: This config assumes that you are using the local db option.
 If you setup AWS RDS or GCP Cloud SQL as your database, you will need to modify the SQLALCHEMY_DATABASE_URI to point to your DB.
+If you are using [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) for GCP your host will be 127.0.0.1.
 - `SECRET_KEY`: Something random.
 - `SECURITY_PASSWORD_SALT`: Something random.